visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/VolumePlot.rst

    Volume Plot Opacity Options

-You can set opacity two ways.
-You can hand-draw an opacity map, or create it by designing curves that specify the opacity when they are added together.
-Both methods use the controls shown in :numref:`Figure %s<volume_plot_atts_window>`.
+You can set opacity three ways.
+You can hand-draw an opacity map, create it by designing curves that specify the opacity when they are added together, or use the opacities in the color table, if present.
+All methods use the controls shown in :numref:`Figure %s<volume_plot_atts_window>`.

 The interaction mode determines how opacity is set.
 Clicking on the